 - Some content can be grooming and mannerism focused as well.

 - Assessments via the LMS’s assessment engine

 - Scenario based training

 Centralizing Training Standards

 Finally, the last goal your LMS should help achieve is centralizing training and its standards.
-As a result, centralizing training standards allows a formal training structure to cement itself firmly in an organization, overthrowing ad-hoc training activities that yield inconsistent results, moreover make tracking difficult.
+Centralizing training standards allow for a formal training structure to cement itself firmly in an organization, overthrowing ad-hoc training activities that yield inconsistent results, moreover make tracking difficult.

-The final goal of achieving centralized training status is an administrator and L&D based goal.
-Consequently, centralizing depends on the people in charge of training.
+The final goal of achieving centralized training status is an administrator and an L&D-based goal.

 - Store all training content centrally.